joaofranciscoguarda/m6-s3-teste-tecnico-Backend-Python/README.md

 Run:

 ```
-TEST=TEST ./manage.py migrate
+./manage.py migrate
-TEST=TEST ./manage.py create_transac_types
+./manage.py create_transac_types
-TEST=TEST ./manage.py runserver
+./manage.py runserver
 ```

 ## PostgreSQL

-Note: To run in your postgresql, you'll need to create the database, and <mark>add the informations required</mark> in the .env as well as .env example.\
+Note: Read the section note first.
+To run in your postgresql, you'll need to create the database, and <mark>add the informations required</mark> in the .env as well as .env example.\
 \
 Run: